YugaByte/cassandra-ruby-driver/README.md

 ## Compatibility

 This driver works exclusively with the Cassandra Query Language v3 (CQL3) and Cassandra's native protocol.
-The current version works with:

-* Apache Cassandra versions 2.1, 2.2, and 3.x
-* DataStax Enterprise 4.8 and above.
-However, the [Ruby DSE driver](https://github.com/datastax/ruby-dse-driver.git) provides more features and is recommended for use with DataStax Enterprise.
-* Ruby (MRI) 2.2, 2.3, 2.4
-* JRuby 9k

 __Note__: Rubinius is not supported.

 __Note__: Big-endian systems are not supported.

-## Feedback Requested

-*Help us focus our efforts!* [Provide your input](http://goo.gl/forms/pCs8PTpHLf) on the Ruby Driver Platform and Runtime Survey (we kept it short).

 ## Quick start